nicholasericksen/xsoar/README.md

 You can remove this file at anytime to disable all intergations.
 As this file contains secrets and API keys it is strongly advised to manage its access closely.

+#### Known Limitations
+Currently only python modules are supported.
+The file path within the docker container for execution is hardcoded to be `/usr/bin/python`.

+#### Future Improvements
+[] Place generated demistomock, commonserverpython, commonserveruserpython into tmp directory not tracked by version control.